dchege711/Gateways_and_Sensors/README.md

 ----

 ## Getting Started Notes
-* I'm using python3 on the Pi.
+* I'm using python 2.7 on the Pi.
+There are compatibility issues with python3, especially with pybluez.
 To check the default python version, use `$ python --version`
-    * If you need to change to python3, see the instructions on this [site](https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux#h2-change-python-version-system-wide).
+    * If you need to change to python2, see the instructions on this [site](https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux#h2-change-python-version-system-wide).
 * To connect to AWS services, you must present credentials.
 The code assumes that you have environment variables named 'aws_access_key_id' and 'aws_secret_access_key'.
 To set these variables:
     * Open the bash profile on the pi using `$ nano ~/.bashrc`
     * Add the AWS credentials into the bash profile as below: